 Cloudflare has long had concerns about these types of non-disclosure obligations, particularly when they are indefinite in nature.
 In 2013, after receiving such an NSL, Cloudflare objected to an administratively imposed gag which prohibited Cloudflare from disclosing information about this NSL to anyone other than our attorneys and a limited number of our staff, under threat of criminal liability.
 Cloudflare provided no customer information subject to NSL-12-358696; but the NSL's nondisclosure provisions remained in effect for nearly four years, until December 2016, after which Cloudflare disclosed receipt of the NSL, along with a redacted copy of the NSL.
-Cloudflare has also threatened litigation over other indefinite non-disclosure orders, resulting in the government imposing time limits on the non-disclosure requirements in those orders.
+Cloudflare has also threatened litigation over other indefinite non-disclosure requirements in those orders.